Credit Card vs. Debit Card: Which is the Best for Travel Abroad?

 The other benefit of using a debit card is that it also functions as an ATM card.
 So if you need cash on hand, you can get it with your debit card.
 Just beware hefty ATM and exchange fees.

 The downside of a debit card is that, if stolen, the thief suddenly has access to all the money in that particular bank account.
-If you don’t have a credit card to use as a backup, then that could seriously hamper your entire trip while you wait to get it all sorted out and free up your funds.
+If you don’t have a credit card to use as a backup, then that could severely hamper your entire trip while you wait to get it all sorted out and free up your funds.

 - Can’t overspend - limited by the funds in your bank account